 I’m so sorry, but I’ve had at least 15 requests for blog posts to address your unique problems.
 Some of these are very long, detailed emails.
 While I love hearing from you, I can’t handle the extra requests.

 I don’t get migraines, however, it is like that in that when I’m having an episode, I’m incapacitated.
 It is not age related.
-It’s an autonomic nervous system disorder which actually more commonly affects younger women, most commonly.
+It’s an autonomic nervous system disorder which actually more commonly affects younger women.
 But it can affect anyone, male or female at any age.
 It is not stress, anxiety, depression or “all in my head.”
+To put it succinctly, what’s going on is an elevated heart rate, while standing, coupled with a severe drop in blood pressure.
+Although, the latter has happened while sitting in a warm place.

 If you’d like to make a suggestion for a blog post, it would be best to do it at least a week or two after I do a post like this.

-And please keep the initial request as short.
+And please keep the initial request fairly short.
 I understand.
-I’m the queen of overly-long emails, but if it comes in at the wrong, time, it may not get read.
+I’m the queen of overly-long emails, but if it comes in at the wrong, time, it may not get read as carefully.

-So, before you send something, please think very hard and as objectively as possible if you think this will be of interest to a large number of readers.
+So, before you send something, please think carefully and as objectively as you can if this will be of interest to a large number of readers.
 If yours is some quirky and unusual sitch, it is not going to end up on the blog.
+I wish that I could accommodate everyone, but it’s not possible.

 Thanks so much for your understanding.
 I love you all!